-Another Native American style of silver jewelry is made by the Zuni Pueblo people.
-They are located on a Pueblo reservation approximately thirty miles southwest of Gallup, NM, with a population of about ten thousand.
+The Zuni Pueblo Native American people are located on a Pueblo reservation approximately thirty miles southwest of Gallup, NM, with a population of about ten thousand.
 While they learned silversmithing from the Navajos, they have a unique look to their jewelry that is different from the Navajo jewelry.

-The native American tribes are a very proud people with much dignity.
-They do not allow many Anglos into their culture, especially their religious culture.
-That is why we say, "it is believed," when speaking and writing about the natives.
-They neither deny nor confirm if what we say or write about them is correct.
+Native American tribes should be treated with dignity.
+I am not an expert on their culture, especially their religious culture.
+That is why I say, "it is believed," when speaking and writing about them.
 They are their own sovereign nations within the U.S. and keep their nations very private.
 So please bear with me on the names and dates of when things happened.

 Unlike Navajo jewelry that often uses chunky stones, Zuni stone jewelry uses carefully cut, crafted and polished stones set in intricate arrangements.

 Their most famous style, the channel inlay technique is done by accurately forming channels in the silver base and then carefully inserting stones into the channels in particular patterns, shapes, and colors.
 These techniques require great precision when cutting the small stones and the Zuni have mastered this.
 The inlay can be flat, raised, etched or sculpted into the silver.

 Although turquoise is found on a majority of Native American jewelry, the Zuni use a wide assortment of stones and skills to give a variety of colors in their designs that are not found in Navajo jewelry.